 Highlights

-• Spend three nights in approved farmhouse homestays to experience the lives of the local people.
+• Spend several nights in approved farmhouse homestays to experience the lives of the local people.

 • Trek for two days on the Bumdra Trek to reach celebrated Taktsang Monastery.